 5 February 2016 Update: As described in MOC 15 LWG 025 LGR JBS Primary Outfall Construction, it may be necessary to deviate from the daytime (6 am to 6 pm) RSW operation described herein to facilitate construction of the new primary bypass outfall.

-The Corps is exploring construction methodologies for installation of the 14” orifices to determine whether a caisson in front of the respective orifice can be used to facilitate construction instead of taking the of dewatering the respective gatewell with a bulkhead and deviating from FPP Table LWG-5 unit priorities.
+The Corps is exploring construction methodologies for installation of the 14” orifices to determine whether a caisson in front of the respective orifice can be used to facilitate construction instead of dewatering the turbine and respective gatewell with a bulkhead and deviating from FPP Table LWG-5 unit priorities.
 If it is necessary to deviate from unit priorities as described in FPP Table LWG-5, deviations will be limited to the November-December time period and will be further coordinated with FPOM prior to deviation.

 Table 1. – Average inflows and turbine discharge at Lower Granite Dam, 2006 to 2012.
 Inflow and powerhouse discharge are reported as kcfs.